Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Start**
 &2[===] &aMaking Your First Purchase &2[===]
 &b:sun: Now that you've found a waiter, it's time to make your first purchase!
 Choose any food item you like from their menu and buy it using your Money!
-Remember, use &6!myMoney &bto check your balance, &6!withdraw <amount> &bor &6!withdraw <denomination> <quantity> &bto withdraw money from your pouch.
+Remember, you can use &6!myMoney &bto check your balance, &6!withdraw <amount> &bor &6!withdraw <denomination> <quantity> &bto withdraw money from your pouch.

 **Repeat reminder**
 :lit: &ePlease choose a food item from the waiter's menu to purchase.